Source: Kono Manga ga Sugoi! WEB

 Attracted by the Darkness of the Meiji Period!

-Interviewer: What do you think of Dai Gyakuten Saiban ('The Grand Turnabout Trial'), now you have played the first part?
+Interviewer: What do you think of Dai Gyakuten Saiban (The Great Ace Attorney: Adventures), now you have played the first part?

 Ōkura: I see that the game has evolved a lot since the first Gyakuten Saiban.
 The foundation is the same, but this is at a complete different level.
 The graphics and music have of course changed, but the music that plays when things get exciting, that really matches up with the feelings of the users.
 The setting this time is the Japan and London in the Meiji period, but the contents are without a doubt the true evolution of Gyakuten Saiban.